 The core concepts of 12 Rules For Life are “order,” “chaos” and “being.”
 The use of these terms is an interesting way of approaching life.
 Most people don’t walk around thinking about how they will balance “order” and “chaos” each day or do they ponder the nature of their “being.”
 So, why does Peterson use these terms?

 A glimpse into Peterson’s thought comes from the book’s very useful “Foreword” written by a friend and fellow professor Norman Doidge.
 Why talk about rules?
-Doidge points out that there is hunger among many younger people for rules or guidelines.
+Doidge points out that there is a hunger among many younger people for rules or guidelines.
 Younger people, like the students on big secular campuses, are taught two contradictory ideas about morality [xviii].
 First, they are taught that “morality is relative, at best a personal “value judgment.”
 Relative means that there is no absolute right or wrong in anything”; instead they are a matter of opinion arising out of one’s background or culture [xviii].
 So along comes Peterson with his rules where they otherwise do not exist or have been discredited.

 Doidge rightly points out that since values are deemed to be arbitrary in our present environment, the “emphasis on tolerance is so paramount that for many people one of the worst character flaws a person can have is to be “judgmental.” [xix] By way of sidebar, Christians, or anyone with a defined value system, knows this polemical dynamic all too well.

 Doidge explains further, that since today people generally don’t know right from wrong, “just about the most inappropriate thing an adult can do is give a young person advice about how to live” [xix].
-No one’s view—even someone with much more experience—is no better than anyone else’s.
+No one’s view—even someone with much more experience—is better than anyone else’s.

 Is there no guidance from the collected wisdom of the past?
 That doesn’t go over so well these days.
 Doidge notes that the second contradictory idea about morality that is taught is that there is less value in the wisdom of the past than its ideological interpretation.
 The “Great Books” of Western Civilization are not just presented, but they are interpreted through the present veil of relativism. [xxi]